massignan/chat-your-data_python/README.md

 Create an account in [Pinecone](http:\\pinecones.io) and get your API key.

 The STARTER plan is all you need to test the code.
+Pay attention to limitation of just onde index (database).

 Create an index with the followings configuration to use OpenAI ChatGPT API: